Buckcherry: Other projects: 2002–2005

-Commercial Success and Crüe Fest: 2005–2009
+Commercial success and Crüe Fest: 2005–2009

 In 2005, Josh Todd reformed Buckcherry with Keith Nelson and new members Stevie D. of Automatic Black, Jimmy Ashhurst, and Xavier Muriel.

 In 2006, the band released the album 15 to commercial and critical success.
 It resurrected the band with hits "Crazy Bitch", "Sorry", "Everything" and "Next 2 You".

-Back on September 11, 2006, another lawsuit had been filed against the band, their current record label, and other related companies on behalf of a sixteen-year-old girl who claimed she was coerced into appearing topless and in various sexual scenarios at a concert while the band was playing a sexually-related song.
-According to sources, however, all participants in the video had to show proof that they were over eighteen years old and sign a release form further reaffirming their age.
+Back on September 11, 2006, another lawsuit had been filed against the band, their current record label, and other related companies on behalf of a sixteen-year-old girl who claimed she was coerced into appearing topless and in various sexual scenarios at a concert while the band was playing a sexually related song.
+According to sources, however, all participants in the Crazy Bitch video had to show proof that they were over eighteen years old and sign a release form further reaffirming their age.
 Band attorney Skip Miller is quoted in several news stories as stating, "This woman filled out a release form with false information.
 And once it was determined this woman was underage, the video was removed."

 On April 15, 2008, Buckcherry announced they would be touring as part of Mötley Crüe's Crüe Fest, along with Papa Roach, Sixx:A.M., and Trapt.
 The tour began July 1, 2008, in West Palm Beach, Florida.

 On September 16, 2008, the band released their fourth album, Black Butterfly, which debuted at number 8 on the top 200 charts.
 It was the number one rock album that week.
 That year, Josh Todd was featured on the album This War Is Ours by Escape the Fate.
 He sang co-lead vocals in the song "10 Miles Wide" and backing vocals on "Harder Than You Know".
 In 2009, he was featured in the music video for "10 Miles Wide".

 In May 2009, KISS announced that Buckcherry would be the opening band in their 2009/10 US and Canadian tour.
 On July 30, Buckcherry was featured in the Kerrang!
 Week Of Rock Tour with The 69 Eyes and Hardcore Superstar at the HMV Forum in London.
 Other bands in the Week Of Rock included Limp Bizkit, Youmeatsix, and Lacuna Coil.
 DragonForce was also supposed to play during the Week Of Rock, but pulled out.

 On September 29, 2009, Buckcherry released their first live album, Live & Loud 2009, which they played some of their biggest songs such as "Sorry", "Lit Up", "Crazy Bitch", and much more.
 The album was recorded in May 2009 during their Canadian tour in Edmonton, Calgary, Medicine Hat, and Regina.